 What is my student email address?

 Your email address is generally in the form of first name plus last name followed by @southernwv.edu.
-So, for example, if your name is John Doe, your address is probably [email protected] If there is a conflict with someone else that has the same name, your address may be modified somewhat from that.
+So, for example, if your name is John Doe, your address is probably .
+If there is a conflict with someone else with the same name, your address may be modified somewhat from that.
 Your address and student ID number should have been provided to you in mailings from Southern.
-If you don’t know the address, you can ask anyone in Student Services, Academic Records or Academics to look it up for you.
-Or you may call the Southern helpdesk 24 hours a day to ask for it.
-You will need to know your student ID number and your birthdate in order for the helpdesk to look up your email address.
+If you don’t know the address, you can ask anyone in Student Services, Academic Records, or Academics to look it up for you.
+Or you may call the Southern Helpdesk during regular hours to ask for it.
+You will need to know your student ID number and your birthdate for the Helpdesk to look up your email address.

 What is my username?

 Your username for logging in to your email account is your email address.
-Depending on how your computer is setup, you may be able to type only the first part of your email address before the @southernwv.edu.
-If you see the domain of SWVCC on the screen or @southernwv.edu beside the username field, you do not have to type the full email address.
+Depending on how your computer is set up, you may be able to type only the first part of your email address before the @southernwv.edu.
+If you see the domain of SWVCTC on the screen or @southernwv.edu beside the username field, you do not have to type the full email address.
 Otherwise, the full email address will always work as your username.

 What is my password?

 Your initial password is your student ID number followed by an exclamation point.
 The student ID number must be typed in with a capital S at the beginning.
-So, for example, your password would be S12345678! if your student ID number is S12345678.
+So, for example, your password would be S12345678!
+If your student ID number is S12345678.
 You will want to change that password to keep your email secure.
-You can change it at by clicking here.
-If you do not know your password, you can call the Southern Helpdesk for assistance 24 hours a day.

 How do I reach the Southern Helpdesk?